Postgraduate education: Degree requirements

 In all cases, comprehensive exams normally must be passed to be allowed to proceed on to the dissertation.
 Passing such examinations allows the student to begin doctoral research, and rise to the status of a doctoral candidate, while failing usually results in the student leaving the program or re-taking the test after some time has passed (usually a semester or a year).
 Some schools have an intermediate category, passing at the master's level, which allows the student to leave with a master's without having completed a master's thesis.

-The doctoral candidate primarily performs his or her research over the course of three to eight years.
+The doctoral candidate primarily performs their research over the course of three to eight years.
 In total, the typical doctoral degree takes between four and eight years from entering the program to completion, though this time varies depending upon the department, dissertation topic, and many other factors.
-For example, astronomy degrees take five to six years on average, but observational astronomy degrees take six to seven due to limiting factors of weather, while theoretical astronomy degrees take five.
 In some disciplines, doctoral programs can average seven to ten years.
 Archaeology, which requires long periods of research, tends towards the longer end of this spectrum.
 The increase in length of the degree is a matter of great concern for both students and universities, though there is much disagreement on potential solutions to this problem.

 Traditionally, doctoral programs were only intended to last three to four years and, in some disciplines (primarily the natural sciences), with a helpful advisor, and a light teaching load, it is possible for the degree to be completed in that amount of time.
 However, increasingly many disciplines, including most humanities, set their requirements for coursework, languages and the expected extent of thesis research by the assumption that students will take five years minimum or six to seven years on average; competition for jobs within these fields also raises expectations on the length and quality of theses considerably.

 Though there is substantial variation among universities, departments, and individuals, humanities and social science doctorates on average take somewhat longer to complete than natural science doctorates.
 These differences are due to the differing nature of research between the humanities and some social sciences and the natural sciences and to the differing expectations of the discipline in coursework, languages, and length of dissertation.
 However, time required to complete a doctorate also varies according to the candidate's abilities and choice of research.
 Some students may also choose to remain in a program if they fail to win an academic position, particularly in disciplines with a tight job market; by remaining a student, they can retain access to libraries and university facilities, while also retaining an academic affiliation, which can be essential for conferences and job-searches.

-After the doctorate degree, a second training period is available for students in fields such as life sciences, called a postdoctoral fellowship.
+After the doctorate, a second training period is available for students in fields such as life sciences, called a postdoctoral fellowship.